Chemaclass/chemaclass.com/content/readings/2016-08-01-the-clean-coder.md

 - Programming requires a level of focus that few other disciplines require.
-- "The zone" (flow) is not as good as people think: you will be locally productive, but will often lose the bigger picture and possibly product no-so-good designs.
+- "The zone" (flow) is not as good as people think: you will be locally productive, but will often lose the bigger picture and possibly product not-so-good designs.
 - Interruptions are bad distractions.
   - Pair programming is helpful to cope with them.
   - TDD helps to make the pre-interruption context reproducible.